lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/syllabus.md

 ## Course schedule

 Schedule subject to change.
 CS Theory lecture notes and problem session questions/solutions by [Jeff Erickson](https://jeffe.cs.illinois.edu/).
+Papers for the algorithms half of the course will be chosen later.

 |Week|Monday (HW due)|Tuesday (lecture)|Wednesday|Thursday (lecture)|Friday|
 |:---|:---|:---|:---|:---|:---|